Customer Engagement Using Interactive Content

 We send out regular email newsletters, create white papers and ebooks, or send out product release updates, you may say.
 Sadly, these methods of customer engagement fail to deliver results.
 These pieces don’t facilitate a two-way communication with your client and are ignored/abandoned easily.

-Thus, interactive content.
+Thus, customer engagement using interactive content.
 It not only educates the customers but also gets their feedback for you.
 It opens a channel for communication, which makes the customers feel more involved with the brand.
 What’s more?
 It provides an instant gratification, which puts the users in the control.
 They can derive value whenever they want, without having to wait for your email updates or reading long form whitepapers.

 Cloud Sherpas created a quiz called ‘How Mature is Your Service Instance?’ which let the users test their knowledge about service instance.
 The results were followed by recommendations on how people can improve their score.
 The quiz was a perfect way to target both prospects and existing customers.
 While Cloud Sherpa gets 3-4 qualified leads from the quiz everyday, it helps the existing know more about the brand and their service offerings.